kube-logging/kube-logging.github.io/content/docs/quickstarts/single.md

 - Installed syslog-ng or Fluentd on the cluster, to receive the logs from the Fluent Bit agents, and filter, parse, and transform them as needed, and to route the incoming logs to an output.
 To learn more about routing and filtering, see {{% xref "/docs/configuration/log-routing-syslog-ng.md" %}} or {{% xref "/docs/configuration/log-routing.md" %}}. - Created the following resources that configure Logging operator and the components it manages:

     - `Logging` to configure the logging infrastructure, like the details of the Fluent Bit and the syslog-ng or Fluentd deployment.
 To learn more about configuring the logging infrastructure, see {{% xref "/docs/logging-infrastructure/_index.md" %}}.
-    - `SyslogNGOutput` or `Output` to define an http output that receives the collected messages.
+    - `SyslogNGOutput` or `Output` to define an HTTP output that receives the collected messages.
 To learn more, see {{% xref "/docs/configuration/output.md#syslogngoutput" %}} or {{% xref "/docs/configuration/output.md" %}}.
     - `SyslogNGFlow` or `Flow` that processes the incoming messages and routes them to the appropriate output.
 To learn more, see {{% xref "/docs/configuration/flow.md#syslogngflow" %}} or {{% xref "/docs/configuration/flow.md" %}}.

-- Installed a simple receiver to act as the destination of the logs, and configured the the log forwarder to send the logs from the `quickstart` namespace to this destination.
+- Installed a simple receiver to act as the destination of the logs, and configured the log forwarder to send the logs from the `quickstart` namespace to this destination.
 - Installed a log-generator application to generate sample log messages, and verified that the logs of this application arrive to the output.

 <!-- FIXME next steps/links to examples -->